AdelKS/QuantumResolver/README.md

 - Map package names, use flags, use expands to unique integers, for example `sys-devel/gcc` -> `13`, `pgo` -> `13` (use flags do not live in the same world as package names), and work only with integers while resolving dependencies.
   - For this purpose, various classes have been implemented (_e.g._ [NamedVector](src/named_vector.h), [MultiKeyMap](src/multikey_map.h) and [Bijection](src/bijection.h) that enable going back and forth between strings and integers.
 - Parse the initial files on disk only once and produce a fast intermediate representation that helps speeding up dependency resolution.
 This applies to _e.g._ to `ebuild` versions (see [ebuild_version.h](src/ebuild_version.h)), dependencies and flags (see [ebuild.h](src/ebuild.h)).
+- For the dependency resolution per se, I will code graphical dependency visualization tools to better grasp the interaction between `ebuild`s, and build on top of the insights I will win.

 #### Currently exposed feature to the CLI